-World-leading health research and cutting edge medical innovations from the University of Auckland will be showcased at a special medical technology and health commercialisation conference co-hosted by UniServices in China next month.
+World-leading health research and cutting edge medical innovations from the University of Auckland were showcased at a special medical technology and health commercialisation conference co-hosted by UniServices in HEDA this month.

-She says the aim of the conference is to continue to build the innovation eco-system in China and foster relationships with partners, investors and potential collaborators.
+She says the aim of the conference is to continue to build the innovation eco-system between China and New Zealand and foster relationships with partners, investors and potential collaborators.